 - History – Show your browsing history, clear recent history, restore previous browsing session, see recently closed tabs and recently closed windows

 - Bookmarks – Show all bookmarks, bookmark this page (some variations of the Firefox browser have a transparent star on the right of the address bar, which you can click to bookmark the page.
 If you visit the page again the star will be blue, showing the page has already been bookmarked), Bookmarks toolbar (bookmarks saved to the toolbar, possibly sites you visit frequently), other bookmarks and Mozilla Firefox – access to help documents and pages.

-- Tools – Downloads (shows recent files downloaded, usually when the browser is shut down, this list is cleared), Add-ons (addons or extensions are programs that can be installed into Firefox in order to change the browser’s functionality.
-This includes adding new features or modifying existing behaviour in Firefox in order to fix bugs, add extra functionality, or increase the browser’s security), Sign in To Sync (if you use Firefox on multiple devices, you can create an account so that bookmarks and add-ons are shared across devices) and options (allows you to customise the browsers settings).
+- Tools – Downloads (shows recent files downloaded, usually when the browser is shut down, this list is cleared), Add-ons (add-ons or extensions are programs that can be installed into Firefox to change the browser’s functionality.
+This includes adding new features or modifying existing behaviour in Firefox to fix bugs, add extra functionality, or increase the browser’s security), Sign in To Sync (if you use Firefox on multiple devices, you can create an account so that bookmarks and add-ons are shared across devices) and options (allows you to customise the browsers settings).

 - Help – Access to help files on Firefox

 Browsing the internet